Posted By Visit Mesa Team

 The off the cuff comedy goes totally off the rails at the Neighborhood Comedy Theatre’s Halloween Improv Spooktacular!
 Its spontaneous comedy chaos featuring Halloween themed improv comedy games and treats aplenty for YOU! (the Audience!)
 Will the comedians survive the Bucket of Doom?
 Who will walk away with the Brown Bag of Spooky Swag?
 Find out all this and more at the Neighborhood Comedy Theatre’s Halloween Improv Spooktacular!

 Trick-Or-Treat: participating downtown merchants will be passing out candy from 11am-3pm.
 A map will be provided shortly indicating those that are participating.
 Remember to bring your own trick-or-treat bag!
-Stop by the Kids Corner at N Macdonald and Main Street to participate in seasonal arts and crafts and take photos in the photo booths.

 Come see the whole gang - Bob, Linda, Tina, Louise, and Gene - as Worth Takeaway completely transforms for the re-re-re-reopening of Jim Bob's Burgers!
 The crew will be serving up a whole new burger menu, new merch, and all kinds of fun!
 Chow down on burgers like the Just Say Cheese Burger, Texas Chainsaw Massa-curd, and Don't Go Bacon My Heart.